prasan23bad042/C-D-Assist/README.md

 # 🚀 C&D Assist - AI-Powered Bug Detection & Fixing

-C&D Assist is a lightweight AI tool that performs **automated bug detection and fixing** optimized for systems with limited hardware resources.
+C&D Assist (Code and Debug AI Assistent) is a AI tool that performs **automated bug detection and fixing**.
 Designed with a focus on **real-time assistance**, it integrates a **custom-built web-based IDE** to provide a seamless debugging experience for developers.

 ---